osg-htc/docs/docs/data/update-oasis.md

 -   Register yourself in [OIM](http://oim.opensciencegrid.org/oim/home).
 To register, your certificate must be installed in your browser.
 Clicking "Login" in OIM will prompt you to register if you are not already.
 -   Be associated with a [VO registered in OIM](http://oim.opensciencegrid.org/oim/vo).
--   Register your certificate in the VOMS for your Virtual Organization.
-Click on the VO name that you're associated with in the above list and in the VO page click on the *"Membership Services URL"* to register with that VO VOMS.

 How to use OASIS
 ----------------